donslovenkai/vpc/create-manage-storage.md

 You can also create secondary data volumes, which are automatically attached to the VSI.
 For more information about block storage volumes for the VPC, see [About Block Storage for VPC](/docs/infrastructure/block-storage-is?topic=block-storage-is-block-storage-about).
 To get started creating volumes independent of VSI provisioning, see [Getting Started with {{site.data.keyword.block_storage_is_short}}](/docs/infrastructure/block-storage-is?topicid=block-storage-is-block-storage-getting-started).

 By default, boot and data volumes are encrypted with IBM-managed encryption.
-You can also encrypt your volumes using your own encyption keys, during VSI provisioning or when creating a standalone volume.
+You can also encrypt your volumes using your own encryption keys, during VSI provisioning or when creating a standalone volume.

 ## Best practices for creating and naming your VPC block storage volumes: